randix/KioskContacts/README.md

 #### Substitions

-These fields may be included in the mail, message, and subject files and will be substituted with data from the settings or the forms.
+These fields may be included in the mail and/or message files and will be substituted with data from the settings or the forms.

 ##### Settings